ISISComputingGroup/ibex_developers_manual/Containerising-an-IOC.md

 ["Error: 0x80370102 The virtual machine could not be started because a required feature is not installed."](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting#error-0x80370102-the-virtual-machine-could-not-be-started-because-a-required-feature-is-not-installed)

-The command is as below, if you run it directly on the right server you can skip the "-Computername HOSTSERVERNAME" bit.
+The command is as below, if you run it directly on the right server you can skip the `-Computername HOSTSERVERNAME` bit.

 `PS C:\> Set-VMProcessor -ComputerName HOSTSERVERNAME -VMName GUESTMACHINENAME -ExposeVirtualizationExtensions $true`